Heed725/Tanzania-MODIS-classfication-_-V2/README.md

 ### Load Tanzania Boundary Shapefile

+The vector data is obtained from [GADM](https://gadm.org) at ADM 1 level.

 ```r
 map_boundary <- st_read("C:/.../Tanzania.shp")
 ```
 Ensure that the file path is correct and the shapefile is available.

 ### Load Land Cover Raster Data

+The raster data is downloaded from [NASA AppEEARS](https://appeears.earthdatacloud.nasa.gov/).

 ```r
 IGBP_raster <- rast("C:/.../Tanzania.tif")